 - Talk in proper tone to the person who is suffering from mental illness

-- The physician must have the proper knowledge so that he can make the connection between mental illness and physical illness
+- The physician must have the proper knowledge to make the connection between mental illness and physical illness

 Role of the Psychiatrist in Child and Adolescence